- Home

 3. Think about your flooring

-We know that dark coloured walls absorb light, creating darker spaces, and the same rules apply to flooring.
+We know that dark-coloured walls absorb light, creating darker spaces, and the same rules apply to flooring.

-Choosing the right flooring means your floor can act as a light reflector, sending light ricocheting around the room.
+Choosing the right flooring means your floor can act as a reflector, sending light ricocheting around the room.
 While tiles are one of the most reflective flooring types, they’re by no means the only option.

-Any flooring with a polished finish, whether that’s wooden, laminate, ceramic, or stone, will reflect far more light than dull materials like carpet.
+Any flooring with a polished finish, whether wooden, laminate, ceramic, or stone, will reflect far more light than dull materials like carpet.
 If you don’t want hard flooring in certain rooms, try to go for pale-coloured carpets.

 4. Add more mirrors